mongodb/mut/README.md

 python3 -m pip install path-to-your-downloaded.whl
 ```

-Alternatively, from v0.10.3, we will offer a pre-built `mut` bundle that includes
+Alternatively, from v0.10.3, we offer a pre-built `mut` bundle that includes
-*all the things* so you need simply (words).
+*all the things* so you need simply unzip the bundle and run the executable.

 ## Developing `mut`